aldercode/100-days-of-code/log.md

 Started reading up on SQL and doing basic SQL exercises.
 Also coded the outline of my new site.
 Finally, a few more FCC Introduction to JavaScript challenges.

 ### Day 4: 17 January
+A spot of light reading on Python.
+Annnnnnd, just for a change, some more FCC Introduction to JavaScript challenges (my brain hurts!).

 ### Day 5: 18 January